pevers/whisperd-nl/README.md

-# whisperd-nl
+# WhisperD-NL

-Whisperd is a fine-tuned Whisper model with disfluencies trained on the Corpus Gesproken Nederlands (CGN).
+WhisperD-NL is a fine-tuned Whisper model with disfluencies trained on the Corpus Gesproken Nederlands (CGN).

 - ✅ Disfluencies (eh, uh, mm-hu, etc.)
 - ✅ Speech events (only laughter is supported)